 The center button is the Google Assistant button.
 Press this button to ask Google Assistant for help.
-Most times you can operate the LINK 10 hands free but sometime when the music is loud Google does not hear you and you have to press the button to get Google's attention.
+Most times you can operate the LINK 10 hands-free but sometimes when the music is loud Google does not hear you and you have to press the button to get Google’s attention.

 Get help from your Google Assistant

 JBL Link 10 has the Google Assistant built-in.
 It is your own personal assistant, always ready to help.
 Most times when using Google Assistant you will be operating the LINK 10 by voice commands.
 It will take a little time for Google to get acquainted with your voice and for you to ask the right phrases.

 Turn the LINK 10 on for the first time and it will take a minute or so to settle in.
 It will make a musical tone.
 Press the top center button or say “Hey Google” and the Google Assistant will ask you to download the free Google Home app on another smart device.
 This will allow you to connect to your Google account and to your home Wi-Fi.